ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 And so the Scroll teaches:

-> “Opposition is the other half of Harmony.”
+> “Opposition is the other half of Harmony

----